hjerner-i-team/SSP/RPi/README.md

 ### Installation

-To recreate this demonstration, Download the repository and follow instructions given in comments on each source file.
+To recreate this demonstration, download the repository and follow instructions given in comments on each source file.
 Clone to Raspberry Pi.
-All code in this repository is intended to run on the Raspberry Pi 3 B+.
+All code in this repository is intended to use on the Raspberry Pi 3 B+ running Raspbian.

 **Eduroam**

 If you **DON'T** need the Raspberry Pi to be connected to an sduroam access point, skip this section.
 The following tutorial is confirmed on NTNU's eduroam network, and is not guaranteed to function properly on other eduroam networks.
 (It might though.)
 To enable the Raspberry Pi to correctly communicate with eduroam's radius servers, the wpa_supplicant service must be configured: